mgr1vas/LynkeusInitiative/docs/01_port_scanning.md

 # Port Scanning

 ## What it is
 Port scanning is the process of probing a target machine to find out which network ports are open, closed, or filtered.
-Every service running on a computer listens on a specific port number — SSH on 22, HTTP on 80, RDP on 3389.
+Every service running on a computer listens on a specific port number, SSH on 22, HTTP on 80, RDP on 3389.
 A port scanner systematically knocks on each door and records what answers.

 ## How it works
 A TCP port scan works by attempting a full or partial connection to each port on the target.
 The three possible responses are: